apache/spark/docs/mllib-data-types.md

 #   - or using (long, long, float) tuples:
 entries = sc.parallelize([(0, 0, 1.2), (1, 0, 2.1), (2, 1, 3.7)])

-# Create an CoordinateMatrix from an RDD[MatrixEntry].
+# Create an CoordinateMatrix from an RDD of MatrixEntries.
 mat = CoordinateMatrix(entries)

 # Get its size.
 m = mat.numRows()  # 3
 n = mat.numCols()  # 2

-# Get the entries as an RDD of MatrixEntry.
+# Get the entries as an RDD of MatrixEntries.
 entriesRDD = mat.entries

 # Convert to a RowMatrix.